Article 1: Mission, Purpose, and Objectives

 THRIVE! will engage in and promote programs and activities that support and advance these objectives.

-To assist THRIVE! with the attainment of its goals, a steering committee will serve as a resource to the group.
-The steering committee is comprised of women in senior management positions who have expressed an interest and commitment to the employee resource group’s goals and to the University’s commitment to diversity and inclusion.
-The steering committee will be assisted in its work by the Director of Talent and Engagement and the Director of Staff Diversity and Inclusion, both from the Office of Human Resources.
+To assist THRIVE! with the attainment of its goals, an advisory board will serve as a resource to the group.
+The Advisory Board is composed of senior University administrators, and will include women in senior management positions, who have expressed an interest and commitment to the ERG’s goals and to the University’s commitment to diversity and inclusion.
+The Advisory Board will be assisted in its work by senior members of the Office of Human Resources.

 Article III: Membership & Board of Directors